Trademark opposition - Don't Just Build a Brand, Protect It from the Copycats.

 Safeguards Legal Rights

-Avoids Costly Future Disputes
+Avoids Costly Disputes

 Documents Needed for Trademark opposition